gm-stack/entropy_viewer/README.md

 Written to see if a hard drive being recovered was still returning all zeros.

+Supports drawing in normal mode (draw from left to right, top to bottom, then start again at top left), and waterfall mode (draw a line, then shift screen down).

 ## Screenshot

 ![screenshot showing static like pattern at top of image](screenshot.jpg)